cocode/TrekBASIC/documentation/task_list.md

 In basic loading.
 I think it's been rethrown twice.
 And has the wrong line number. (file line)

-# When single stepping in basic_shell, the list
+# Done.
-command should indicate the next instruction with a "*" or something
+When single stepping in basic_shell, the list command should indicate the next instruction with a "*" or something